ljulliar/photo_album/README.md

 This is the companion source repository of the 4 part article published on Medium covering the deployment of a real life (read not the usual "Hello World!" :wink: ) Rails application on Google Cloud Run.

-Start [reading the article](https://medium.com/google-cloud) and enjoy the power of Cloud Run.
+Start reading the article (link coming soon) and enjoy the power of Cloud Run.